 Home prices are up — way up.

-According to the Federal Housing Finance Agency, home values have increased by about $100,000 since 2012.
-Depending on your area, appreciation in homes is even greater!
+According to the Federal Housing Finance Agency, home values have increased by about $100,000 since 2012, contingent on location.

-This makes it a great time for real estate investors to utilize the equity in their rental properties.
+This makes it a great time for real estate investors to “cash out” the equity in their rental properties.
 The cash can be used to:

 - Buy another rental property

-With mortgage rates near record lows, it could be time for rental property owners to put their equity to work.
+With mortgage rates at record lows, it could be time for rental property owners to put their equity to work.

 Because investment properties are “non-owner-occupied,” there are special rules about refinancing and taking cash out.